jiyong-park/jiyong-park.github.io/_pages/research.md

 	2. Gong, F., **Park, J.**, and Cao, Y. “The Impact of IT Spillovers on Technical Efficiency: The Roles of IT Intensity and Supply Chain Relationships,” submitted
 	3. Han, K., Koh, B., Nault, B., and **Park, J.** “Using Labor as a Measure of Transaction Costs to Assess the Impact of Information Technology,” in preparation for submission
 	4. **Park, J.** and Han, K. “Return on Cloud Computing Investment: The Role of Environmental Uncertainty,” in preparation for submission
-	5. **Park, J.** and Rhee, M. “Shelter in the Cloud: The Role of Cloud Computing in Building Resilience During the COVID-19 Pandemic,” work in progress
 <p></p>

 * 2.2 Business Analytics